How Much Is My Age Discrimination Case Worth?

 Lost Benefits

-The ADEA and many state laws allow employees to recover the financial value of any benefits they would have received but for the discriminatory incident, like retirement and health care benefits.
-This can include the employer’s contributions as well as the amounts those contributions would have earned had they been made.
+The ADEA and many state laws allow employees to recover the financial value of any benefits they would have received but for the discriminatory incident, such as retirement and health care benefits.
+This award can include the employer’s contributions and the amounts those contributions would have earned had they been made.

 Attorney Fees